 Amar is available to teach Policy Debate, Public Forum Debate, and Public Speaking.
 Amar also tutors in economics, both macro and micro, as well as calculus and statistics.

-Jackson is available to teach Public Forum debate and Lincoln-Douglas debate
+Matt is available to teach all forms of debate and public speaking.

 Jyleesa Hampton is currently Assistant Debate Coach at University of Kansas, where she received her M.A. in Communications and B.A. in Political Science, African American Studies, and Women and Gender Studies.
 She is currently a PhD.
 Candidate at the same institution, studying Public Administration.
 Jyleesa has a wealth of public speaking and debate instruction experience at both the high school and collegiate levels and is currently the board chair of the Women’s Debate Institute, a nonprofit-run, tuition-free debate camp that works to build argumentation and advocacy skills in high school students.